The Ancient Magus Bride: Those Awaiting a Star

 his beloved, and for Chise who through Angelica, returns the book, “The Lonely Little Star” to Chise.
 The “lost” character here 迷 has a more connotative meaning for its a sort of emotional or ideational “being at a loss”, a sort of mental/emotional confusion which certainly describes Chise and her emotional state.
 Chise says at the end of the OVA, that she will reread “The Lonely Little Star” with a different frame of mind, a sudden moment of awareness which changes one’s Point of View.

 All of these sudden moments in time, are like a string of pearl stars and as one suddenly lights up, the next follows, and if the OVA works like lights, then as a viewer of this anime, you will light up with a sudden moment of awareness.

 Chise feels herself to be entirely alone, the lonely little star, but Riichi explains that all stars are like the string of pearls, they are all interconnected.
 This grand harmony follows as a string of images,

 But It is sometimes necessary for a heart to break in order for the mind to see.

 For a viewer of the anime who might be at a loss concerning The Ancient Magus’ Bride, if you find the Lost House, you will surely and suddenly become aware that this anime has much bigger grains to grind than most others, for it deals exclusively in the world of the Fae.

 Fae is a very large subject and not at all clear as to how it is defined.
 Usually considered about fairies, Fae as in Fairies, it also covers all imaginary creatures who are usually less than gods or demiurges.

-Magus begins in Japan and Japanese mythology, and then suddenly transitions to England after Elias buys Chise at the Japanese human auction, and this begins the 24 EP series.
+Magus begins in Japan and Japanese mythology, and then suddenly transitions to England where Elias buys Chise at the London human auction, and this begins the 24 EP series.